 What is bioluminescence?

-Bioluminescence is a naturally occurring phenomenon can be found in organisms in the ocean’s depths as well as on land, though 80 percent of the living organisms that display it are found in the ocean.
+Bioluminescence is a naturally occurring phenomenon that can be found in organisms in the ocean’s depths as well as on land.
+However, 80 percent of the living organisms that display it are found in the ocean.

 According to the American Museum of Natural History, the glow from bioluminescence occurs when a substance called luciferin reacts with oxygen.
 The subsequent release of energy, which is facilitated by an enzyme called luciferase, emits the light.
 To glow on a regular basis, organisms must continually absorb fresh luciferin either through their diet or by producing it on their own.